-I got a pillow and dressed it in one of my tops.
-I agreed that I would lay outside his room until he fell asleep.
-After a few minutes, and when he wasn’t looking, I replaced myself with the dressed pillow.
+I purchased a cushion and dressed it in one of my outfits.
+I agreed to wait outside his room until he fell asleep.
+After a few minutes, I replaced myself with the clothed cushion when he wasn’t looking.

 My evenings suddenly opened up to be much more productive!
-He didn’t have a clue…..but one day, I will tell him.
+He didn’t have a clue, but I will tell him one day.

 6. Get them to talk about their dreams

 We have all been there.
-You have literally just woken up from a bad dream, and for the first few minutes, you still think it is real.
+You have just woken up from a bad dream, and you still think it is real for the first few minutes.

 In the morning, you remember your dream and think about how stupid it was!

-Follow the same process with your Toddler.
-Ask them in the morning about what was in their dream that scared them.
-Use that discussion to pinpoint exactly why it was a silly dream.
-Put their mind at rest that it was only a dream and it wouldn’t actually happen in real life.
+Repeat the process with your toddler.
+In the morning, ask them what they saw in their dream that worried them.
+Use that dialogue to determine why it was a foolish dream.
+Assure them that it was all a dream and would never happen in real life.

 7. Spend as much time with them as you can

-You may be thinking that your Toddler is afraid of sleeping alone, but that may not be true.
+You may think your toddler is afraid of sleeping alone, but that may not be true.

-Your Toddler might simply miss you!
-If you work long hours and you do not get to see your child much, it is really important that you devote a lot of time to them when you can.
+Your toddler might miss you!
+If you work long hours and do not get to see your child much, you must devote much time to them when you can.

-I am lucky, I get to spend a lot of time with my Son, but I understand why some parents are not able to spend as much time with their kids.
+I am lucky to spend a lot of time with my son, but I understand why some parents cannot spend as much time with their kids.

 8. Think about any changes in their life

-Has there been a huge change in their life recently?
+Has there been a massive change in their life recently?